What are Availability Zones in Azure?

 Build high-availability into your application architecture by co-locating your compute, storage, networking, and data resources within a zone and replicating in other zones.
 Azure services that support Availability Zones fall into two categories:

-- Zonal services – you pin the resource to a specific zone (for example, virtual machines, managed disks, IP addresses), or
+- Zonal services – you pin the resource to a specific zone (for example, virtual machines, managed disks, Standard IP addresses), or

 - Zone-redundant services – platform replicates automatically across zones (for example, zone-redundant storage, SQL Database).

 To achieve comprehensive business continuity on Azure, build your application architecture using the combination of Availability Zones with Azure region pairs.
 You can synchronously replicate your applications and data using Availability Zones within an Azure region for high-availability and asynchronously replicate across Azure regions for disaster recovery protection.

 The Availability Zone identifiers (the numbers 1, 2 and 3 in the picture above) are logically mapped to the actual physical zones for each subscription independently.
 That means that Availability Zone 1 in a given subscription might refer to a different physical zone than Availability Zone 1 in a different subscription.
 As a consequence, it's recommended to not relay in Availability Zone IDs across different subscriptions for virtual machine placement.